timster/peewee-moves/docs/usage.rst

 Migrator API
 ============

-The previous exmple shows the files that were created automatically to support two models.
+The previous example shows the files that were created automatically to support two models.
 The argument to upgrade() and downgrade() is a migrator instance that has a database-agnostic API.
-This allows you to write command in Python that will get executed against the database when upgrade() and downgrade() are called.
+This allows you to write commands in Python that will get executed against the database when upgrade() and downgrade() are called.

 Here's a full example of everything you can do in either upgrade() or downgrade() using the migrator